ChistaDATA/ChistaDATA-Anansi-Profiler/README.md

 * Multiple log file support
 * Report customization using CLI arguments
 * Multiple report formats are available (text, markdown)
-* Can be compiled to binaries compatible multiple OS and Architectures
+* Can be compiled to binaries compatible with multiple OS and architectures
+* Capable of processing huge files
+* Supports compressed files
-* Huge files can be processed
+* Capable of fetching files from S3
 * These reports can help shed light on top n queries for now.
 Errors occurring in the system, checkpoint behaviour, vacuum behaviour, trends and other basic but critical information for a these database systems are also available in the future.

 ## Installation